quasarframework/quasar-ui-qmediaplayer/README.md

 This work is currently in `alpha` and there are expected changes while things get worked out.

+> WARNING
+>
+> This app extension has been updated to work with changes that will be released with `@quasar/app - 1.0.0-beta.9`.
+If you have not upgraded to `1.0.0-beta.9` this app extension will not work.

 # Installation
 In your Quasar project:
 ```